-Star Trek is held in low esteem by the American Right for portraying a Socialist space utopia.
-Certainly there is a vast, far reaching central government, and Captain Picard often waxes – especially where time travel gives him the opportunity to speak to present-day people – about how humanity has evolved beyond self interest.
+Star Trek sometimes catches flack for portraying a Socialist space utopia.
+There’s a vast, far-reaching central government, and Captain Picard often waxes – especially when time travel gives him the opportunity to lecture present-day people – about how humanity has evolved beyond self interest.
 Those interested in personal gain are portrayed in a less than flattering light.
 Our era with hundreds of national governments is reflected on smugly as “the age of confusion”.
 But should Star Trek be totally thrown out for its political philosophy?
 I believe there’s more to redeem it than to condemn it.

 The economics of Star Trek, given the technology, are not so far-fetched.
 Replicator technology would enable the utopia of the Star Trek universe by eliminating physical scarcity of most things.
 Even energy scarcity isn’t something one has to worry about except in extreme circumstances, thanks to antimatter-powered warp cores.